 Radio-TV-Film offers an MFA in Screenwriting.
 Their MFA candidates receive annual Michener scholarship stipends and are eligible for TAships in the department, and enjoy wider access to production opportunities in the Film program.

 If you wish to apply to one of the other UT programs as well as ours, you will need to submit the required materials to both departments and meet GIAC’s requirements for multiple applications.

 How important is the GRE score?

 A low GRE score has never kept a terrifically talented writer out of the program.
-We look most closely at your verbal score, obviously.
-But it does help form our overall picture of how academically prepared you are for graduate study.
+But it helps form our overall picture of how academically prepared you are for graduate study.
 All applicants must present scores less than 5 years old, regardless of educational background.

 Who should I ask for letters of reference?

 Use your best judgment in securing meaningful letters.
 Obviously, letters from professors or workshop instructors of any writing classes you’ve taken are most useful.
 If you have been out of school for a while, you might ask for letters from persons you have worked with professionally or in non-academic writing groups.